a-sfrank/macro-tpt/README.md

 ------------------------------------------------------------------------------------------
 For questions or support contact

-Anna-Simone Frank
+Anna-Simone Frank (asfrank88@gmail.com) or Susanna Röblitz (susanna.roblitz@uib.no)
-asfrank88@gmail.com

 ------------------------------------------------------------------------------------------

-Download the code at:
+Download the code at: https://github.com/a-sfrank/macro-tpt.git

 ------------------------------------------------------------------------------------------
 # General information: